 Our trainer, Mike Lloyd, is a leading expert in technology and will assist teams in facilitating these ideas and transforming them into real solutions based on AI.
 Mike is a Technology leader, and Fellow of the British Computer Society.
 His passion lies in democratising Deep Tech.
 Mike started his career in engineering, spent a decade teaching in schools and at the Open University, then held a senior international position at Microsoft for over a decade.
 In September 2013, Mike founded learn-tech.io, a London-based technology start-up, with a focus on developing learning solutions in AI, Internet of Things, and climate change mitigation.
 Mike is the author of “Schooling at the Speed of Thought” - a guide to transforming education, and has designed numerous courses, including “AI Demystified”, “AI for Leaders” and “Digital Technology Demystified”.
 He is also the inventor of ZEP Island, an educational game that helps people learn how technology and data can be used to mitigate climate change.

-Winning teams of the hackathon events will be awarded with a study visit trip to Bristol, one of the leading sustainable cities in the UK (March 2024).
+Winning teams of the hackathon events in 2023 were awarded with a study visit trip to Bristol, one of the leading sustainable cities in the UK, which took place from the 4-6 March 2024.
 Bristol was the first British city to be named European Green Capital, an award that celebrates and promotes innovative responses to urban environmental challenges.
-The winning teams from the hackathon events will have the opportunity to visit relevant institutions and projects, gaining inspiration and expanding their knowledge about practices of AI solutions for sustainable urban living.
-Participants will also meet the winning teams from other countries where hackathons took place, facilitating idea exchange and networking.
+The winning teams from the hackathon events had the opportunity to visit relevant institutions and projects, such as the Create Centre, Bristols flagship green venue, and EngineShed innovation centre, gaining inspiration and expanding their knowledge about practices of AI solutions for sustainable urban living.
+Participants also met the winning teams from other countries where hackathons took place, facilitating idea exchange and networking.

-During the study visit to Bristol, participants will be invited to join a Youth-Policy dialogue event.
-Here, they will engage with experts in AI, sustainability, social impact, including policy makers, researchers, companies, and academics.
-The purpose of this event is to explore the potential of Artificial Intelligence in creating social value and to initiate discussions about the role of youth as leaders for social change and drivers of the new technological era.
+During the study visit to Bristol, participants were invited to join a youth policy dialogue event.
+Here, they engaged with experts in AI, sustainability, social impact, including policy makers, researchers, companies, and academics.
+The purpose of this event was to explore the potential of Artificial Intelligence in creating social value and to initiate discussions about the role of youth as leaders for social change and drivers of the new technological era.

 'Can AI be a Force for Good?'
 Keynote and Panel Discussion